Categories

 What Types Of Employees Receive Relocation Packages?

-This aspect will depend upon the company’s need for each position and how important it is to get that employee to the new location.
+This aspect will depend upon the company’s need for each position and the importance of getting that employee to the new location.
 The best practice for relocation programs is to build a tiered system based on employee level.
-These tiers are commonly built around entry-level employees, professionals, directors, and vice-presidents.
-Additionally, many companies have executive relocation packages to cover most executive-range employees.
-For some companies, they may also have international relocation package examples for employees moving globally.

 Common Methods to Address Costs in Relocation Packages

-Different policy tiers within your relocation program may necessitate different strategies for paying for your employee’s relocation costs.
-It is important to understand the advantages and disadvantages of these common methods.
+Different policy tiers within your relocation program may require different strategies for covering your employee’s relocation costs.
+It is essential to understand the advantages and disadvantages of these standard methods.

-Expense Reimbursement: The employee pays for the cost of moving expenses up front and the company cuts a reimbursement check toward the end of the process.
-While not generally intended to be used to cover an employee’s entire move (few families have the cash on hand to pay tens of thousands of dollars for a move), reimbursements are commonly used for miscellaneous expenses as outlined in the company’s relocation policy.
-Typically, reimbursements are used for items such as travel costs, or other related items.
+Expense Reimbursement: The employee pays for moving expenses upfront, and the company issues a reimbursement check at the end of the process.
+While not generally intended to cover an employee’s entire move (few families have the cash to pay tens of thousands of dollars for a move), reimbursements are commonly used for miscellaneous expenses as outlined in the company’s relocation policy.
+Typically, reimbursements are used for items such as travel costs or other related items.

-Lump Sum: As opposed to an expense reimbursement, a lump sum is commonly used as the primary financial benefit provided to a relocating employee.
-In a lump sum policy, a set amount of money is given upfront to the employee so that they can handle the moving expenses as they see fit.
+Lump Sum: Unlike an expense reimbursement, a lump sum is commonly used as the primary financial benefit to a relocating employee.
+In a lump sum policy, a set amount of money is given upfront to the employee to handle the moving expenses as they see fit.

-Generally provided to entry level or lower level employees, the lump sum itself is commonly the only relocation benefit provided.
-While the lump sum is seen as an excellent cost control tool for companies, it places additional burdens on the employee as they are left to their own devices to manage their move.
-This is in addition to the lump sum typically qualifying as income which is taxable.
-Employees who receive their relocation benefits in the form of a lump sum should be sure to note the payment for tax purposes.
-Employers should consider adding a tax gross up to the lump sum to help mitigate the effects of the income tax on the employee’s benefit.
+Generally provided to entry-level or lower-level employees, the lump sum is typically the only relocation benefit offered.
+While the lump sum is seen as an excellent cost control tool for companies, it places additional burdens on employees, as they are left to manage their move independently.
+This is in addition to the lump sum, which is typically considered taxable income.
+Employees who receive their relocation benefits as a lump sum should note the payment for tax purposes.
+Employers should consider adding a tax gross-up to the lump sum to help mitigate the effects of the income tax on the employee’s benefit.

 Ready to Set Up Relocation Packages for Employees?